aamirlab/AAMIR-Pack/README.md

 # AAMIR-Pack

+AAMIR is an acronym for Atomic And Molecular Interdisciplinary Research (AAMIR).

-Source codes for various operations regarding molecular dynamics simulation.
+AAMIR-Pack is a package containing python modules for various operations regarding molecular dynamics simulation.